Opentrons/junk-drawer/README.md

 > Simple JSON data storage on the filesystem

 `junk_drawer` is a Python module to place JSON-serializable objects in a key-value store, backed by JSON-on-the-filesystem in a simple directory structure.
+The library allows you to create a store that will accept items of the same shape, similarly to a database table.

 **Work in progress - Not yet available**